 Caution: Stopping the ClusterManager service does not stop the cluster.

 Stopping the cluster manually

-The cluster can be stopped manually via the HFSQL Control Center by using the "Stop Cluster" button in the "Cluster" group of the cluster administration tab.
+The cluster can be stopped manually using the HFSQL Control Center by using the "Stop Cluster" button in the "Cluster" group of the cluster administration tab.

 Failure of one or more nodes

 Several cases may occur when one or more nodes of an HFSQL Cluster fail (hardware failure, failure of the operating system or network problems).

 The table below presents the different cases that can occur for a cluster of N nodes among which n are enabled: